PSiddu/CS50/README.md

 # CS50
 These are the programming assignments that I completed throughout the CS50 course offered by Harvard.
+Each program's description and specifications can be found below.

 # Problems completed in C Language: